ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 Recovery using healthy monitor(s)
 ---------------------------------

-If there are any survivors, we can always :ref:`replace <adding-and-removing-monitors>` the corrupted one with a new one.
-After booting up, the new joiner will sync up with a healthy peer, and once it is fully sync'ed, it will be able to serve the clients.
+If there are surviving monitors, we can always :ref:`replace
+<adding-and-removing-monitors>` the corrupted monitor with a new one.
+After the
+new monitor boots, it will synchronize with a healthy peer.
+After the new monitor is fully synchronized, it will be able to serve clients.

 .. _mon-store-recovery-using-osds: